automl/SMAC3/main/_sources/advanced_usage/1_components.rst.txt

     "505", "7", "1", "1.3"

-Let me explain how the data are received in detail:
+The steps to receiving data are as follows:

-- Intensifier requests new configurations via ``get_next_configurations`` by :ref:`smac.main.smbo`.
+#.
+The intensifier requests new configurations via ``next(self.config_generator)``.
-- SMBO collects the data via the runhistory encoder which iterates over the runhistory trials.
+#.
+The config selector collects the data via the runhistory encoder which iterates over the runhistory trials.
-- The runhistory encoder only collects trials which are in ``considered_states`` and timeout trials.
-Also, only the highest budget is considered if budgets are used.
+#.
+The runhistory encoder only collects trials which are in ``considered_states`` and timeout trials.
+Also, only the
+   highest budget is considered if budgets are used.
 In this step, multi-objective values are scalarized using the ``normalize_costs`` function (uses ``objective_bounds`` from the runhistory) and the multi-objective algorithm.
+   For example, when ParEGO is used, the scalarization would be different in each training.
-- In the next step, the selected trial objectives are transformed (e.g., log-transformed, depending on the selected encoder).
+#.
+The selected trial objectives are transformed (e.g., log-transformed, depending on the selected
+   encoder).
-- The hyperparameters might still have inactive values.
-The model takes care of that after the collected data are passed from the SMBO object to the model.
+#.
+The hyperparameters might still have inactive values.
+The model takes care of that after the collected data
+   are passed to the model.

 :ref:`Acquisition Function<smac.acquisition.function>`